 Some links in this post may be affiliate links

-Leea Burgundy Plant (Leea coccinea) grows well in medium to bright light, average warmth, moderate humidity and consistently moist, fertile, well-drained soil coupled with monthly feeding in the growing season.
+Leea Burgundy Plant (Leea coccinea) grows best in medium to bright indirect light, average warmth, moderate humidity and consistently moist, fertile, well-drained soil coupled with monthly feeding in the growing season.

 Leea Burgundy also called Red Leea, Hawaiian Holly or West Indian Holly 'Rubra' is a rare plant but is one of the popular tree-like plants whose foliage in young plants is bronzy red but turns green when mature.